Steven Matheson: 1988–91

 Steven first appears on screen in the pilot when he and his foster family sit down to celebrate Tom's 40th birthday.
 Later, when Tom announces to the family that he is being retrenched, Steven offers to live elsewhere as he feels the Fletchers will be unable to afford looking after him.
 The family eventually relocate from the city to country town Summer Bay.
 Early into the Fletchers' arrival Steven manages to win the approval of foster brother Frank Morgan (Alex Papps), who has been suspicious of him since his arrival.
 Steven also manages to befriend local tomboy Bobby Simpson (Nicolle Dickson), who later joins the family.
 Steven asks Frank for advice, he believes no one sees him as a grown up and just as a boy, he starts shaving and trying new things to look older.
 Steven starts feeling an attraction for Narelle, who is three years older than he is, they later kiss, Steven sees it as a big moment as it's the first time he's kissed a girl.
 Steven gets his first taste of a real romance when classmate, Sandra Barlow (Catherine McColl-Jones) shows an interest him.
 Unfortunately, Sandra's abusive father, Sam Barlow (Jeff Truman) takes an immediate dislike to Steven and warns him off.
-Steven and Sandra continue seeing each other secretly until Sam's behavior culminates in him accidentally shooting his wife and Sandra's mother, Kerry dead.
+Steven and Sandra continue seeing each other secretly until Sam's behaviour culminates in him accidentally shooting his wife and Sandra's mother, Kerry dead.
 Sandra later leaves the area to stay with a foster family in the city.
 Steven later has several run-ins with P.E. teacher Jeff Samuels (Alex Petersons) whose training regimes do not sit well with Steven, the Fletchers or many other people in Summer Bay.
 Steven is overjoyed when his uncle Philip Matheson (John Morris), his only living relative arrives in Summer Bay.
 Philip is later killed in an arson attack on the general store at the hands of Brian "Dodge" Forbes (Kelly Dingwall), who has a grudge against the owner Celia Stewart (Fiona Spence).
 Steven is devastated and begins having nightmares and flashbacks to his parents' deaths in the fire.